strudel-science/strudel-kit/CONTRIBUTING.md

 Improving and maintaining the documentation for STRUDEL Kit is a welcome contribution.
 [New examples](#adding-an-example), [improved guides and tutorials](#improving-guides), typo fixes, better and more complete explanations are all helpful.

 The strudel-kit docs are built using [Docusaurus](https://docusaurus.io/), a Markdown-based documentation builder.
 You can find the markdown files for the doc pages in the `docs/docs` directory.
-You will make changes to the documentation by following the [General Procedures for making changes](#general-procedures-for-version-controlled-changes).
+If you would like to make a change to docs, open a [Docs Content Improvement Issue](https://github.com/strudel-science/strudel-kit/issues/new?template=-docs--documentation-content-improvement.md).
+If you choose to address the issue yourself, you can edit the appropriate `.mdx` file under `packages/react-components`.

 If you would like to make additions or changes to the documentation, please keep the following in mind: